 How to pin

-You can also add Pinterest widgets to your website so that people can easily access your page from your website too.
+You can also add Pinterest widgets to your website, so that people can easily access your page from your website too.

-It’s important to be active – schedule content, comment on other pages and pin images to your board.
+It’s important to be active – schedule content, comment on other pages, and pin images to your board.

-How to create the perfect pin
+Tips for creating the perfect pin

 - Choose vertical images